Skip to content

 North quay:

-RoRo ramp:
+RoRo ramps:

 Cranes:

-Two mobile cranes with 100-ton lifting capacity.
 The RoRo terminal is served by DFDS, Scandinavia’s largest freight shipping company.

 Tangenvegen 40